MatthiasHertel/api-docs/source/includes/_file_endpoints.md

 Same as [Get Metadata of a File](#get-metadata-of-a-file)

-This call allows you to update meta data of an exiting file.
+This call allows you to update meta data of an existing file.